Your New Intranet Starts Here

 4. Keep It Visual

 As Kim Garst puts it, “Visuals express ideas in a snackable manner.”
-That’s why visual communication is essential in the digital age.
+That’s why visual corporate communication is essential in the digital age.

 Infographics, videos, charts, and slide decks allow you to deliver more information in less time–and in a way that’s engaging and easier to process.